baldeeb/ContrastiveLearningOfDenseDescriptor/README.md

+# This project is work in progress

+Contributions thus-far:
+- Augmentation tools with de-augmentation and capabilities as well as the ability to apply similar augmentations on variously sized images.
+- An implementation of a simple dense net and set of pixel loss functions
+- A training functionality capable of proving the insufficiency of simCLR augmentations for producing dense descriptors.

+Next objective:
+- performing pixel wise contrastive learning on pyramidal (multi-scale) models.
+- If successful the hope is to try and use positive samples only.

 # Learning Dense Descriptors through Contrastive Methods and Augmentations.

+## Big Picture:

 ## Big pictures:
-Zhen Zeng and Xiaotong Chen proposed and demonstrated the use of affordance coordinate frames for informing manipulation.
+Zhen Zeng and Xiaotong Chen, members of the Lab for PROGRESS at university of michigan,  proposed and demonstrated the use of affordance coordinate frames for informing manipulation.
 Their work split the perception portion of the manipulation problem into two: deriving dense image descriptors, and learning affordance frames using those descriptors.
 Training the proposed network relies heavily on simulated data.
 Improving the work could be done by advancing descriptor derivation or learning the ACF vectors in a self-supervised/unsupervised manner.
 ## Recent Contributions:
 Xiaotong had recently proposed using the method by [Florence & Manuelli] to derive descriptors for the purpose of helping generalize affordance coordinate frame learning.
 Over the past couple of months I have been helping Xiaotong and Kaizhi Zheng advance their work by:
 Developing an evaluation method to assess descriptor generalizability.
 That method centers objects of the same category and associates their pixels then measures the distances between descriptors of those associated pixels.